MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/manage-existing-portals.md

 When you see this error message, create a contact record manually with the email address `portaluser@powerappsportals.com`.

-## Browse
+## Preview

-Opens the portal to browse the website.
+Opens the portal to preview the website.
 This option helps you to see the portal as it will look to your customers.

 > [!div class=mx-imgBorder]
 > ![portal website.](media/portal-website.png "Portal website")